 In Key Stage 3, the students follow a curriculum which allows them to understand how a computer works as well as developing their basic office skills.
 The origins of information technology through to the familiar computers of today and tomorrow’s radical technologies will all be studied.

 In Year 7, students concentrate on looking at themselves and how they consume, process and publish information.
 They also develop their understanding of the risks relating to their use of technology and discover what safeguards they can follow to reduce this risk in the future.
-The students start to write with simple computer programmes, using a Sense Board, and develop their knowledge of programming to create a simple smart device.
+The theme for the year is understanding the past and considering how technology has changed over the years and consider how it has affected society.
+For example the students complete a project which requires them to talk with their parents or guardians about the technology they used at home when they were children and to reflect on how their family life is very different due to the technology in the home.

 Key Stage Four